jeff665547/Project-ChipImgProc/doc/modules/installation.md

     * oleaut32
     * advapi32

-The WIN32 API may be used by some modules in opencv, users would probably (not always) need to link them as well.
+The WIN32 API may be used by some modules in OpenCV, users would probably (not always) need to link them as well.

+Here we explain the import details for Windows + GCC platform.
+There is no difference for Linux, but the OS API should change to Linux system libraries, like *glibc*, etc.

 Use MSVC
 --------